shadowofdoom/claude_code-multi-AI-MCP/README.md

 # Talk to Multiple AIs Through Claude Code

-🚀 **Make Claude Code even smarter by connecting it to Google Gemini, Grok-3, ChatGPT, and DeepSeek!**
+🚀 **Make Claude Code even smarter by connecting it to Google Gemini, Grok-3, ChatGPT, DeepSeek, and OpenRouter!**

 **⚡ You can use any combination - just the ones you have API keys for!**